 Kenneth J. LaDuca

-Kenneth J. LaDuca is a senior associate with Grenier Law Group PLLC.
+Kenneth J. LaDuca is a partner with Grenier Law Group PLLC.
 Mr. LaDuca is a civil litigator focusing his practice on matters involving serious personal injury, wrongful death, and civil rights violations nationwide in both State and Federal Courts.
 Mr. LaDuca is known for employing his superior communication, problem-solving, negotiation and research skills on high-level complex cases to obtain the best possible result for clients.

 A founding member of Grenier Law Group, Mr. LaDuca has made it a habit of obtaining six and seven-figure results for clients in cases ranging from car accidents to jail deaths.
 Mr. LaDuca has successfully negotiated countless claims against the largest insurance companies in the country, common carriers (like WMATA), and private institutions.
 Additionally, when negotiations are not successful, Mr. LaDuca does not shy away from heading to the courtroom for clients.
 He has assisted in obtaining multiple six-figure verdicts in Federal Courts.